Seagate/cloudfuse/README.md

 Cloudfuse is a fork of [blobfuse2](https://github.com/Azure/azure-storage-fuse), and adds S3 support, a GUI, and Windows support.
 Cloudfuse supports clouds with an S3 or Azure interface.

-## Installation
-Download the provided installation packages for your preferred operating system.  -- COMING SOON!

-### Windows
+### Windows installation

  Download and the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.

+### Linux installation

+ Download the archive for your machine from our latest release [here](https://github.com/Seagate/cloudfuse/releases). copy the contents to [correct directory] and [set environment variables]

 ### From Tar or Zip files